EGTortuero/viga/README.md

 	- BLAST+ (Camacho et al. 2008): it is used to predict the function of the predicted proteins according to homology when DIAMOND is not able to retrieve any hit or such hit is a 'hypothetical protein'.
 This suite is publicly available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ under the GPLv2 licence.
 Databases are available at ftp://ftp.ncbi.nlm.nih.gov/blast/db/ or created using makeblastdb command.
 	- HMMER (Finn et al. 2011): it is used to add more information of the predicted proteins according to Hidden Markov Models.
 This suite is publicly available at http://hmmer.org/ under the GPLv3 licence.
 Databases must be in HMM format and an example of potential database is PVOGs (http://dmk-brain.ecn.uiowa.edu/VOG/downloads/All/AllvogHMMprofiles.tar.gz).

-Although you can install the programs manually, we strongly recommend the use of the Docker image to create an environment for VIGA.
-The link to the Docker image is https://hub.docker.com/r/vimalkvn/viga/
+Although you can install these programs manually, we strongly recommend the use of the [Docker image](https://hub.docker.com/r/vimalkvn/viga/) to run VIGA.
+Please check the [documentation](docker/README.md) in the docker directory for information on obtaining and using the Docker image.

 Before running this pipeline, you must run the 'create_db.sh' bash script to install all requested databases.
 In this case, the databases that the program uses are RFAM (Nawrocki et al. 2015), RefSeq Viral Proteins (Brister et al. 2015) and PVOGS (Grazziotin et al. 2017), which will be formatted automatically to be used in BLAST, DIAMOND and HMMER.